JonPSmith/AuthPermissions.AspNetCore/Example1.RazorPages.IndividualAccounts/README.md

 - Authorization in razor pages via the `[HasPermission(<enum permission>)]` attribute on the `PageModel` class.
 - Authorization in razor pages via the `User.HasPermission(<enum permission>)` method.
 - Add SuperUser on startup feature.

-This article (!!!
-LINK !!!) details how this example was built, and how it works.

 NOTE: This example does not include the admin pages for